-Details of Phase II clinical study on Aimovig
+Details of the Phase II clinical study on Aimovig

 The randomised, 12-week, double-blind, placebo-controlled study achieved the primary endpoint of minimising the number of migraine days a month in comparison with placebo in both the dosage groups of Aimovig.

-The results of the study demonstrated that patient groups of both doses witnessed a mean 6.6-day reduction from an average baseline of 18 migraine days a month, compared to 4.2 days observed in the placebo group.
+Results from the study demonstrated that patient groups of both doses witnessed a mean 6.6-day reduction from an average baseline of 18 migraine days a month, compared with 4.2 days observed in the placebo group.

-The drug showed a 50% reduction in the number of days acute migraine-specific medication was used, as well as the cumulative hours of headaches, safety and tolerability.
+The drug showed a 50% reduction in the number of days on which acute migraine-specific medication was used, as well as the cumulative hours of headaches, safety and tolerability.

 Phase III trials on Aimovig drug

-The results of the study showed that patients that received higher doses witnessed a 3.7-day reduction in monthly migraine days from the baseline of 8.3 days.
-It also showed a reduction in the migraine days by half in 50% of the patients that consumed 140mg of Aimovig™, compared with placebo.
+The results of the study showed that patients who received higher doses witnessed a 3.7-day reduction in monthly migraine days from the baseline of 8.3 days.
+It also showed a reduction in the migraine days by half in 50% of the patients who consumed 140mg of Aimovig, compared with placebo.